Bootie Barker: Early life

 Barker grew up just next door to South Boston Speedway but was a fan of "stick and ball" sports rather than car racing.
 He played football as a linebacker and was paralyzed from the waist down after sustaining injuries in a car accident while a senior at Halifax County High School.
 Barker studied engineering at Old Dominion University and his focus was quickly redirected to motorsports.
 Barker graduated with a degree in mechanical engineering in 1994.

 As a junior studying mechanical engineering, Barker heard Benny Parsons on the radio talking about engineers who build shock absorbers for race cars, Barker realized that racing would be the perfect industry for putting his engineering degree to use while still maintaining his interest in competition.
 Shortly after hearing Parsons, Barker began to spend time in the infield at South Boston Speedway.

-His first racing job was selling tires in South Boston and working for driver Ashton Lewis on his late model team.
+Barker's first racing job was selling tires in South Boston and working for driver Ashton Lewis on his late model team.
 Barker has written a variety of magazine columns over the years and has been a regular guest on NASCAR RaceHub on Fox Sports 1.